Skin Cancer Clinics Perth

 Our fully equipped skin cancer clinics feature state-of-the-art technology, allowing us to view skin lesions at up to 40 times magnification and perform skin cancer screening for early detection.
 This provides additional opportunities for comprehensive diagnosis and treatment, giving you added peace of mind.

-To find out more or to book a skin check, contact your nearest St John Medical skin cancer centre in Perth.
+To find out more or to book a skin check, contact your nearest St John General Practice location in Perth.

 Clinic procedures include (but are not limited to):